 Working from home has seriously lost its allure, but working from a club is convenient and fun.
 The outflux to the countryside is a boon to clubs with bedrooms for members to enjoy.
 Meanwhile we’re socialising smaller and better, which suits the private members’ club model perfectly.
 Finally, we’ve a renewed appreciation for the finer things in life, and clubs very much tick that box.

 London’s private members’ clubs are world famous, for their sheer number, their popularity and their exclusivity.
 Nowhere does private members’ clubs like Britain, where the class system left off, clubs stepped in.
 And if there’s one thing more frustrating than bastions of elitism, and that’s not being a part of it.

 But navigating the myriad of London clubs is opaque and tricky, so we’ve put all the best ones in one place.
 All you need to do now is get buttering up your proposer and seconder.

 Annabel’s is legendary on the London club scene.
-It may not be the oldest, the grandest or the most exclusive, but it’s one of the best known and loved clubs in London.
+It may not be the oldest, the grandest or the most exclusive, but it’s one of the best known clubs in London.
 And Annabel’s really is at the very top of its game at the moment.
-The club reopened last year after a whopping £65m spending splurge that saw them leave their traditional basement home a few doors down and instead occupy a substantial Berkeley Square townhouse in its entirety.
+The club reopened after a whopping £65m spending splurge that saw them leave their traditional basement home a few doors down and instead occupy a substantial Berkeley Square townhouse in its entirety.

 And the results are quite impressive.
 Martin Brudnizki, the ubiquitous interior designer, has created a playground perfect for the rich and famous.
 With multiple restaurants, bars and its infamous night club, Annabel’s has re-entered a busy members’ club market with an impressive offering.